mayyu9/React-recipes/README.md

   HTMLWebpackPlugin:
     First it simplifies the creation of the HTML file to server your webpack bundles, and also this is very important, it injects a script tag into the target HTML.
     This plugin will create a HTML file and insert a script tag for serving bundle file.

+  Dotenv:
+  this library will read data from .env file. we use this library to store some global data which can be used across the application. we can store api endpoints this will help us to load different urls for production and development